-The Planning Proposal was placed on public exhibition from 1 April 2020 to 31 May 2020 (inclusive), which satisfies the minimum 28 day exhibition period requirement stipulated by Section 3.34 and Schedule 1 of the EP&A Act 1979, and the requirements of the Gateway Formatted: Font: Italic Determination Conditions.
+The Planning Proposal was placed on public exhibition from 1 April 2020 to 31 May 2020 (inclusive) for a total of 61 days, which exceeds the minimum 28 day exhibition period requirement stipulated by Section 3.34 and Schedule 1 of the EP&A Act 1979, and the conditions of the Gateway Determination.
 Consultation with the relevant public authorities was also conducted during this time.

-The draft Local Housing Strategy and draft Inclusive Housing Strategy were also exhibited at the same time.
+The draft Local Housing Strategy and draft Inclusive Housing Strategy were also exhibited with the Planning Proposal.
 Submissions received in relation to these strategies have also been considered as part of the draft GRLEP 2020 review process.

-Formatted: Font: Italic Prior to the COVID-19 pandemic, a comprehensive Communications and Engagement Program was developed by Council to provide accessible opportunities for the community to receive information and speak with Council representatives regarding the draft GRLEP 2020.
-Formatted: Font: Italic The following methods of engagement and communication were proposed: Minimum 28 day exhibition period in accordance with the requirements stipulated by Schedule 1 of the EP&A Act; 8 advertisements in the St George Leader newspaper; Direct mail to all ratepayers with a plain-English information brochure; Direct mail to all property owners with a plain-English information brochure; • 12 Fact Sheets on the following key elements of the draft GRLEP 2020 in plain- English: Local Environmental Plans overview Dwellings houses 3.
-Dual occupancies 4.
-Medium density residential 5.
-High density residential 6.
-Mixed use in centres 7.
-Light industrial areas 8.
-Infrastructure zones 9.
-Landscaped areas 10.
-Foreshore areas 11.
-New local provisions 12.
-Heritage items Targeted letters to the following property owners with relevant Fact Sheets attached: Located within the HIAs Located within the areas proposed to be removed from the FSPA Located within the proposed FSPA Affected by the proposed land reservation acquisitions • Detail on how to access language assistance on all outgoing Council correspondences; Promotion video (including Chinese); Regular e-news updates and media releases on Council's website; Online exhibition on Council's YourSay website; Online interactive LEP maps (Intramaps) showing existing and proposed controls for all properties in the LGA; • Facebook posts; Dedicated LEP telephone hotline and email address to answer individual enquiries; Hard copy exhibition at Council's Customer Service and libraries;
+Prior to the COVID-19 pandemic, a comprehensive Communications and Engagement Program was developed by Council to provide accessible opportunities for the community to receive information and speak with Council representatives regarding the draft GRLEP 2020.
+The following methods of engagement and communication were proposed:

+- Minimum 28 day exhibition period in accordance with the requirements stipulated by Schedule 1 of the EP&A Act;

+- 8 advertisements in the St George Leader newspaper;

+- Direct mail to all ratepayers with a plain-English information brochure;

+- Direct mail to all property owners with a plain-English information brochure;

+- 12 Fact Sheets on the following key elements of the draft GRLEP 2020 in plain-English:

+- 1. Local Environmental Plans overview

+- 2. Dwellings houses

+- Dual occupancies

+- 4. Medium density residential

+- 5. High density residential

+- 6. Mixed use in centres

+- Light industrial areas

+- 8. Infrastructure zones

+- 9. Landscaped areas

+- 10. Foreshore areas

+- 11. New local provisions

+- 12. Heritage items

+- Targeted letters to the following property owners with relevant Fact Sheets attached:

+- Located within or immediately adjacent to the HIAs

+- Located within or adjoining the areas proposed to be removed from the FSPA

+- Located within the proposed FSPA

+- Affected by the proposed land reservation acquisitions

+- o Affected by the proposed changes to Schedule 5 Environmental heritage

+- Detail on how to access language assistance on all outgoing Council correspondences;

+- Promotional video (including Chinese);

+- Regular e-news updates and media releases on Council's website;

+- Online exhibition on Council's YourSay website;

+- Online interactive LEP maps (IntraMaps) showing existing and proposed controls for all properties in the LGA;

+- Facebook posts;

-- Council planning staff to take face-to-face enquiries at Council's Customer Service; and - 7 face-to-face information sessions held in various locations across the 5 Wards of the LGA comprising of 6 general sessions and one topic-specific session to target the proposed changes to the FSPA.
+- Dedicated LEP telephone hotline and email address to answer individual enquiries; - Hard copy exhibition at Council's Customer Service and libraries; - Council planning staff to take face-to-face enquiries at Council's Customer Service; and - 7 face-to-face information sessions held in various locations across the 5 Wards of the LGA comprising of 6 general sessions and one topic-specific session to target the proposed changes to the FSPA.